OWASP/www-chapter-kerala/events/19november2018.md

 ---
-title: Past Events
+title: OWASP Kerala Chapter Board Conference Planning Meeting
 displaytext: Past Events
-layout: blogpost
+layout: col-sidebar
-order: 4
+order: 2
 ---
-## OWASP Kerala Chapter Board Conference Planning Meeting

 1. The AppSec conference date has been postponed to 16-Dec-2018, Sunday.

 2. The posters will be redesigned by Sreenath for getting more attraction.